 Limitations and Restrictions

-When TOP is used with INSERT, UPDATE, MERGE, or DELETE, the referenced rows are not arranged in any order and the ORDER BY clause can not be directly specified in these statements.
-If you need to use TOP to insert, delete, or modify rows in a meaningful chronological order, you must use TOP together with an ORDER BY clause that is specified in a subselect statement.
-See the Examples section that follows in this topic.
+When you use TOP with INSERT, UPDATE, MERGE, or DELETE, the referenced rows aren't arranged in any order.
+And, you can't directly specify the ORDER BY clause in these statements.
+If you need to use TOP to insert, delete, or modify rows in a meaningful chronological order, use TOP with an ORDER BY clause specified in a subselect statement.
+See the following Examples section in this article.

-TOP cannot be used in an UPDATE and DELETE statements on partitioned views.
+You can't use TOP in an UPDATE and DELETE statements on partitioned views.

-TOP cannot be combined with OFFSET and FETCH in the same query expression (in the same query scope).
+You can't combine TOP with OFFSET and FETCH in the same query expression (in the same query scope).
 For more information, see ORDER BY Clause (Transact-SQL).

 |Category||Featured syntax elements|